selimanac/defold-modplayer/README.md

 ## Installation

-Installation require a few steps.
+Installation requires a few steps.

-#### Add Dependency
+#### 1- Add Dependency

 You can use the ModPlayer extension in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
 Open your game.project file and in the dependencies field under project add:

 >https://github.com/selimanac/defold-modplayer/archive/master.zip

-#### Bundle Resources
+#### 2- Bundle Resources Path

 Open your game.project file and in the [Bundle Resources](https://www.defold.com/manuals/project-settings/) field under project add: